Aliases for MMP20 Gene

 GeneCards Summary for MMP20 Gene

 MMP20 (Matrix Metallopeptidase 20) is a Protein Coding gene.
-Diseases associated with MMP20 include amelogenesis imperfecta, type iia2 and amelogenesis imperfecta.
-Among its related pathways are GPCR Pathway and Integrin Pathway.
+Diseases associated with MMP20 include amelogenesis imperfecta, type iia2 and amelogenesis imperfecta hypomaturation type.
+Among its related pathways are Degradation of the extracellular matrix and Matrix Metalloproteinases.
 GO annotations related to this gene include calcium ion binding and metallopeptidase activity.
 An important paralog of this gene is MMP13.